gaultier/blog/wait_process_timeout.md

 ## What are we building?

 I call the tool we are building `ueb` for: micro exponential backoff.
-It does not have any options.
+It does up to 10 retries, with a waiting period in between that starts at an arbitrary 128 ms and doubles every retry.
+The timeout for the subprocess is an arbitrary 2s.
+In a real tool, these numbers would probably be exposed as command line options but there's no time, what have to demo it:

 ```sh
 # This returns immediately since it succeeds on the first try.